luka-gi/multipurposecamera/EE_team/multipurpose_cam_main/README.md

 ### Follow the instructions on their repo and run setup_v4l2.sh.

 ## As of now one subsystem works.
 Run the shell file to run in the correct python environment.
-## use arguments -v for verbose and -d for display
+## use arguments -h for help and argument descriptions, -v for verbose and -d for display